Mumbo Jumbo (novel): Editions

 Mumbo Jumbo was first published in hardback in 1972 by Doubleday in New York, with its cover featuring a photograph of Josephine Baker chosen by the author, who later recalled meeting Baker in the last year of her life and giving her a copy of the book.
 The novel has remained continuously in print in the decades since its first edition.
 The first British edition was published in London by Allison and Busby, and the novel has also been published in translation in several languages, including French, Italian, Spanish, Japanese and Chinese.
 To commemorate its 50 years in print, in 2022, Scribner's released a new edition of Mumbo Jumbo, cited by Harold Bloom as one of 500 great books of the Western canon.
 It includes a new introduction by Reed.

 Influence and legacy

 The ZBS Foundation dramatized the novel for a 1980 radio drama of the same name directed by Thomas Lopez.

 Parliament-Funkadelic leader George Clinton has cited Mumbo Jumbo as a primary source of inspiration for his P-Funk mythology.

 In Thomas Pynchon's 1973 novel Gravity's Rainbow, a remark by the narrator places Reed in the heart of postmodern intertextuality, saying: "Well, and keep in mind where those Masonic Mysteries came from in the first place.
 (Check out Ishmael Reed.
 He knows more about it than you will ever find here.)"

 In 2017, Mumbo Jumbo was reissued as a Penguin Modern Classic.

+Reappraising the book in September 2025, Ben Wormald described Reed's vision as "prophetic" and observed that "in this time of curses and conspiracy, I think it should be on everyone’s reading list. ...Mumbo Jumbo is a sprawling, hilarious, often infuriating novel that gets closer than any work of literature I know to the chaos of contemporary discourse."